vipulnaik/diet-exercise-health/notes/2023-activity-tracker.md

 trackway](https://abc7news.com/bart-delay-person-walking-tube-police-activity/14120051/),
 I took BART to 16th Street Mission, had dinner at Kitava, and then headed back home taking BARt from 16th Street Mission to Ashby.

+## Thursday November 30

+In the evening, I went to a social dinner at the Rose Garden Inn where I hung out for about 40 minutes.
+The entire event was outdoors and I did not eat there.
+I walked to and from the place.